 The majority of Council's measured emissions come from electricity consumption (34%) which includes Council's own corporate electricity consumption, as well as consumption by community and commercial organisations utilising Council owned assets.
 The second most significant emissions source is Council operated transport fuels which accounts for 28% of total emissions.
 This figure covers emissions from diesel, petrol, and LPG consumed by Council's fleet of vehicles and plant, with 20% of the total emissions profile generated by diesel fleet vehicles.
 Electricity consumption from public street lighting is the third most significant emissions source and makes up 13% of emissions.
 This is followed by Natural gas from buildings (10%), and emissions from asphalt and road making materials (8%).
-Emissions from all other sources is negligible.
+Emissions from waste disposal (5%) and water (2%) are relatively minor, while the contribution of emissions from all other sources is negligible.